 Winter-flowering heathers are members of the Erica family and are one of the best low maintenance plants.

-For the most stunning effect, site several plants close together and watch them merge to create a carpet of colour.
+For the most stunning effect, site several plants close together and watch them merge to create a carpet of color.

-Ericaceous, or acid-loving heathers, are ideal for coastal gardens as they are not damaged by salt spray, though they are not good under trees or in very dry soils.
+Ericaceous, or acid-loving heathers, are ideal coastal plants as they are not damaged by salt spray, though they are not good under trees or in very dry soils.

 All heathers do well in containers and need little pruning, just a gentle trim with shears after flowering.
 Don’t cut into older, brown wood as it won’t regenerate and the pruning wounds may spoil the plant’s overall shape.

-Top tip: If you have very chalky soil and wish to grow acid-loving heathers, plant them in containers of ericaceous compost.
+Top tip: If you have very chalky soil and wish to grow acid-loving heathers, plant them in containers of ericaceous compost, available from Amazon (opens in new tab).
 If your soil is only slightly chalky, add lots of ericaceous compost before planting.